-Transcript orders should be submitted online through the National Student Clearinghouse at getmytranscript.com.
+Transcript orders should be submitted online through the National Student Clearinghouse at https://tsorder.studentclearinghouse.org/school/select.
 Students unable to submit an online request may submit a written offline request for an additional charge.
-Offline requests should either be mailed or faxed to the Office of Records and Registration, Golden Gate University, 536 Mission Street, San Francisco, CA 94105-2968; phone 415-442-7200; fax 415-442-7223.
-E-mailed requests will not be accepted.
-The student must sign and date the request and provide payment in the form of cash, check or money order (made out to "Golden Gate University") or a credit card number with expiration date and billing address.
+Offline requests should either be mailed to the Office of Records and Registration, Golden Gate University, 536 Mission Street, San Francisco, CA 94105-2968; or faxed 415-442-7223.
+E-mailed requests should be sent to records@ggu.edu.
+The student must sign and date the request and provide payment in the form of cash, check or money order (made out to "Golden Gate University") or a credit card number with expiration date.
 The university offers three processing services:

-- Electronic PDF sent within 2 business days (available through NSC orders only) - Regular service mailed out within 10 business days - Rush service mailed out by the next business day via overnight delivery (two-day delivery to PO boxes and international addresses) Requests must be received by 4 pm Pacific time to receive rush service the following day.
+- Electronic PDF sent within 2 business days (available through NSC orders only) - Regular service mailed out within 10 business days - Rush service mailed out by the next business day via overnight delivery (two-day delivery to PO boxes and international addresses) Requests must be received by 4 pm

+Pacific time to receive rush service the following day.
 Rush service fulfillment time may extend up to five business days for students who attended before 1985, as records prior to that year are manually archived.